Country _ Name

 • Agents of intermediaries

+Insurance brokers and their agents have to join a professional association approved by the ACPR.
+These four categories are not exclusive.
+The same intermediary may practice under several of them.
 The ACPR have supervisory powers over insurance intermediaries.
 Insurance brokers and brokerage firms are required to pay an annual contribution to cover the costs of supervision (article L.612-20 of the CMF).
-The amount of this contribution, paid for their activity on April 1 of each year, is currently € 150.
+The amount of this contribution, paid for their activity on 1 April of each year, is currently € 150.

 Additional comments regarding the legal situation for InsurTech-services or what InsurTech’s must be aware of in this business area